 Way out in Africa sits a mountain, the tallest one in Africa, Mount Kilimanjaro.
 Mount Kilimanjaro is located in northeast Tanzania.
 It is about 19,342 ft above sea level and the highest free-standing mountain in the world.
-It is composed of three extinct volcanoes – Mawenzi, Shiba and Kibo – with the highest peak, Kibo dormant.
+It is composed of three extinct volcanoes – Mawenzi, Shiba and Kibo – with the highest peak, Kibo, which is dormant.

 Sounds intimidating, huh?
 Actually, it is not the hardest mountain to hike.
 Out of the seven summits, it is the easiest to climb.
 No special mountaineering gear or ropes are necessary to climb it.
 You don’t even need to have any mountain climbing experience.
 According to Business Insider, a 6-year-old was the youngest person to climb the summit while the oldest was 83 years old.
 See, not difficult at all!

-The best part of the hike is passing through five different ecosystems which are:
+The best part of the hike is walking through five different ecosystems which are:

 • Alpine desert